ACRMGroup/whoinnig/GenerateFASTA/README_FileErrors.md

 gantenerumabum    8894

 # Corrupt files
-10060 is a .docx file not a .doc file.
+pamrevlumab       10060 - a .docx file.
 The antibody name is missing.